manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### node_address

 <!-- example conf node_address -->
 This setting lets you specify the network address of the node.
-By default it set to replication [listen](../Server_settings/Searchd.md#listen) address.
+By default it is set to replication [listen](../Server_settings/Searchd.md#listen) address.
 That is correct in most cases, however there are situations where you have to specify it manually:

 * node behind a firewall
 * network address translation enabled (NAT)